mackenziekbrooks/humanities-data/docs/data.md

 Every single piece of data represents a decision that someone made.
 The number of rows and columns, the labels, the format, the extent or granularity of the values and the things - these are all choices.
 They are choices you should consider when creating a data set from scratch or when you use someone else's data.
 In the rest of this section, we will dig into the details of putting together a data set.

 ## Data structures
 Data can exist in many different forms.
-You might imagine a "spreadshet" when thinking about data, but in truth, there are a number of other ways to express and structure your data.
+You might imagine a "spreadsheet" when thinking about data, but in truth, there are a number of other ways to express and structure your data.

 ### Tabular data
 This is our common spreadsheet data structure.
 Data fits into a table, in which each row represents a thing.
 Each column is a different field or modifier of that thing.
 The values reside in each individual cell.
 In the following table, each row represents one pet.